pramodkondur/Microsoft-Cybersecurity-Incident-Triage-ML/README.md

 **Recommendations**: Provide recommendations on how the model can be integrated into SOC workflows, potential areas for future improvement, and considerations for deployment in a real-world setting.

-### Results Summary
+### Model Performance Analysis

 **Training Dataset Performance:**

-Model: Random Forest
-Accuracy: 98.77%
-Classification Report:
-Class 0 (TP): Precision: 0.99, Recall: 0.99, F1-score: 0.99
-Class 1 (BP): Precision: 0.98, Recall: 0.98, F1-score: 0.98
-Class 2 (FP): Precision: 0.99, Recall: 0.99, F1-score: 0.99
-Overall Accuracy: 99.00%
-Macro Average: Precision: 0.99, Recall: 0.99, F1-score: 0.99
-Weighted Average: Precision: 0.99, Recall: 0.99, F1-score: 0.99
-Test Dataset Performance:
+**Test Dataset Performance:**

-Model: Random Forest
-Accuracy: 93.30%
-Classification Report:
-Class 0 (TP): Precision: 0.93, Recall: 0.95, F1-score: 0.94
-Class 1 (BP): Precision: 0.91, Recall: 0.89, F1-score: 0.90
-Class 2 (FP): Precision: 0.95, Recall: 0.94, F1-score: 0.95
-Overall Accuracy: 93.30%
-Macro Average: Precision: 0.93, Recall: 0.93, F1-score: 0.93
-Weighted Average: Precision: 0.93, Recall: 0.93, F1-score: 0.93
+**Inferences:**

+**High Training Performance**: The model exhibits very high performance on the training dataset, indicating it has learned the patterns in the data well.

+**Good Generalization**: The model performs robustly on the test dataset, suggesting it generalizes well to new, unseen data.
+The slight decrease in accuracy from training to testing is typical and indicates good generalization without significant overfitting.

+**Class-wise Variations**: While the model maintains strong performance across most classes, there is a noticeable drop in performance for benign positive incidents in the test set.
+This could be an area for further investigation and improvement.
+Overall, the Random Forest model demonstrates strong capabilities in classifying cybersecurity incidents, with good generalization to real-world data.
+Future improvements could focus on enhancing performance for specific classes and continuing to monitor and adjust the model as more data becomes available.

 ## Link to the notebook file
 You can view the full notebook with detailed analysis and code

 Part1: [here](./MSCyberProj-Part1.ipynb).

 Part2: [here](./MSCyberProj-Part2.ipynb).

 ### Recommendations

-Integration into SOC Workflows:
+**Integration into SOC Workflows:**

-Enhanced Incident Triage: Integrate the model into SOC workflows to automate and refine the incident triage process, providing SOC analysts with precise classifications of incidents as TP, BP, or FP.
+  **Enhanced Incident Triage:** Integrate the model into SOC workflows to automate and refine the incident triage process, providing SOC analysts with precise classifications of incidents as TP, BP, or FP.
-Real-time Analysis: Deploy the model in real-time environments to assist in immediate incident response, helping analysts prioritize and address security threats more effectively.
+  **Real-time Analysis:** Deploy the model in real-time environments to assist in immediate incident response, helping analysts prioritize and address security threats more effectively.

-Potential Areas for Future Improvement:
+**Potential Areas for Future Improvement:**

-Feature Engineering: Explore additional feature engineering opportunities to further enhance model performance, such as incorporating more granular time features or external threat intelligence data.
+**Feature Engineering:** Explore additional feature engineering opportunities to further enhance model performance, such as incorporating more granular time features or external threat intelligence data.

-Model Refinement: Continuously monitor model performance and retrain with new data to adapt to evolving threat landscapes and improve accuracy over time.
+**Model Refinement:** Continuously monitor model performance and retrain with new data to adapt to evolving threat landscapes and improve accuracy over time.

-Hyperparameter Tuning: Further tune hyperparameters to optimize performance, potentially using more advanced techniques such as Bayesian optimization or ensemble methods.
-Considerations for Deployment:
+**Considerations for Deployment:**

-Scalability: Ensure the model can handle large volumes of data in a production environment, potentially leveraging scalable cloud infrastructure.
+  **Scalability**: Ensure the model can handle large volumes of data in a production environment, potentially leveraging scalable cloud infrastructure.
-Real-world Testing: Conduct extensive testing in a real-world setting to validate model performance and address any operational challenges.
+  **Real-world Testing:** Conduct extensive testing in a real-world setting to validate model performance and address any operational challenges.
-Feedback Loop: Implement a feedback loop to capture analyst insights and adjust the model based on real-world usage and performance metrics.
+  **Feedback Loop:** Implement a feedback loop to capture analyst insights and adjust the model based on real-world usage and performance metrics.